-- does not modify or affect the primary structure of the building (which is all the structural elements of the building that are intended to contribute to resisting vertical and horizontal loads), and
+- does not modify or affect the primary structure of the building (which is all the structural elements of the building that are intended to contribute to resisting vertical and horizontal loads)

 - does not modify or affect any specified system.

-It is important to seek professional advice and to ensure the person carrying out the work is competent to do so; ie they understand the Building Code requirements in relation to the building’s structural performance, weatherproofing and fire-rating.
-Non-compliant building work may affect any insurance cover on the building and/or any future sale and purchase agreements.
+It is important to seek professional advice and to ensure the person carrying out the work is competent to do so, and understands the Building Code requirements in relation to the building's structural performance, weatherproofing and fire-rating.
+Non-compliant building work may affect any insurance cover on the building, as well as any future sale and purchase agreements.

 - Installing a heat pump into a detached dwelling via a 100 mm diameter wall penetration through an external load-bearing wall.